 This creamy chicken poblano soup roasts the peppers for smoky depth, blends the simmered broth for creaminess, and finishes with beans, corn, chicken and cheddar - all in under an hour.
+Ideal for chilly weeknights, easy meal prep, and making the most of leftover rotisserie chicken.

 JUMP TO RECIPEThis flavor-packed Creamy Chicken Poblano Soup is the perfect warming bowl for a chilly day!
 It's loaded with roasted poblano peppers, tangy cheddar, fire roasted corn, and pinto beans for a hearty Poblano Pepper soup that's perfect for using up that rotisserie chicken!